BuGlessRB/remixml/README.md

   it.
 - `Remixml.dom2txt(template)`<br />
   Destructively converts the domNode(s) to a string and returns it.
+- `Remixml.txt2dom(template)`<br />
+  Turns the string template into a domNode structure.
+If passed a domNode object, it returns it unchanged.
 - `Remixml.trim(template)`<br />
   In-situ trims whitespace like the Remixml `<trim>` tag and returns the trimmed template..